 Despite spending more time lounging at home, life somehow manages to keep us busy.
-Amidst all the chaos, dedicating time to our oral care routine falls behind on our list of to-dos, but four top cosmetic dentists are here to show us easy ways to get it done, plus a few products that will help us out along the way.
+Amidst all the chaos, dedicating time to our oral care routine falls behind on our list of to-dos, but these top cosmetic dentists are here to show us easy ways to get it done, plus a few products that will help us out along the way.

 “I recommend brushing and flossing at least two times per day.
 Most importantly, do not skip out on visiting your dentist every six months for a cleaning.